PhonologicalCorpusTools/SLP-AA-old-/docs/source/manage_corpus.rst

    :align: center

 If you mouse over the check box next to "Include fields in transcription?", you can see what this means; "If checked, transctiptions will be delimited by square brackets and numbers representing fields.
-If not checked transcriptions will be one long string."
+If not checked, transcriptions will be one long string."
 See also :ref:`field_and_slot`

 .. image:: static/mouse_over.png